Strategies for sanitation marketing

 People are less likely to be motivated to buy the products if they have to travel long distances to view them.

 This question illustrates how ‘place’can affect demand and so reduce the sale of ‘products’.
-If you were faced with this problem, you should work in coordination with the Woreda WASH Team and private sector organisations to try to offer production and sales in more accessible places, ideally in the kebele rather than only at woreda level.
-The outlets that are most convenient for sales include:
+If you were faced with this problem, you should work in coordination with the local WASH Team and private sector organisations to try to offer production and sales in more accessible places.
+The outlets that are most convenient for sales can include: